Opirel/Wolfson_home_assignment/README.md

 #### 3. I assume that you have a code editor installed (such as VSCode).

+### 4. I assume that you are using windows os and using postgresql locally.

-#### 4. For the sake of simplicity, I assume there are no surgeries in this department, treatment plans are straightforward, blood work and analysis are not included, and the focus is on patient management and basic medical records.
+#### 5. For the sake of simplicity, I assume there are no surgeries in this department, treatment plans are straightforward, blood work and analysis are not included, and the focus is on patient management and basic medical records.
 If this were a real-world application, the schema would be more complex and would require additional tables and relationships.

 This project provides a ready-to-use PostgreSQL database and pgAdmin setup using Docker Compose.
 It includes all schema and data needed for the `WomensDeptDB` database.